evoldoers/biomake/README.md

 For Sun Grid Engine, PBS and SLURM, the paths to the relevant job control executables, and any arguments to those executables (such as the name of the queue that jobs should be run on), can be controlled using various command-line arguments.
+In particular, the `--qsub-args` command-line option (applying to all recipes) and the `QsubArgs` Prolog variable (on a per-recipe basis) can be used to pass parameters such as the queue name.

 More
 ----